-Transportation is also available from the Batubulan minibus terminal in Denpasar, however the local bemos (minivans) make dozens of stops along the way.
-Expect to pay around $3 for public transportation.
-Minibuses to Kintamani are available from Kuta in South Bali; the trip takes around two hours depending on the route.
+Transportation is also available from the Batubulan minibus terminal in Denpasar, however, the local bemos (minivans) make dozens of stops along the way.
+Minibusses to Kintamani are available from Kuta in South Bali; the trip takes around two hours depending on the route.

 A Motorbike Adventure in Bali

 Nothing beats buzzing past the unbeatable scenery in Bali at your own pace.
-Scooters can be rented in Ubud for around $5 per day - the perfect solution for exploring the small, spread-out villages in Kintamani.
+Scooters can be rented in Ubud - the perfect solution for exploring the small, spread-out villages in Kintamani.
 Once past Ubud's congested traffic, the roads stretching north are in good condition.
 Parallel roads mean that you can make a loop of the 20-mile journey between Ubud and Penelokan.